-- Wind loads have been determined for external pressures only it is assumed that internal pressures are resisted by appropriately designed internal linings.
-Wind loads have been determined in accordance with AS/NZS - 1170.2.
-General zone: Areas greater than 1200 mm from an external building corner.
+- s for Table 1, 2, 3, and 4 Wind loads have been determined for external pressures only: it is assumed that internal pressures are resisted by appropriately designed internal linings.
+Wind loads have been determined in accordance with AS/NZS - General zone: Areas greater than 1200 mm from an external building corner.
 Corner zone: Areas less than 1200 mm from an external building corner.
 Maximum panel cantilever must not exceed 150 mm.
-Support frame is to be either minimum 1.1 mm BMT G250 responsibility of th project façade or structural enginee
+Support frame is to be minimum 35x50mm, MGP10 grade

-- steel, or minimum 2 mm BMT 6005A T5 aluminimum.
-Framing deflection is limited to Span/250 with the serviceability wind load equal to 68% of the ULS wind load. - The values apply to both non-cyclonic and cyclonic wind regions as well as both multiple (panel fixed to three or mot battens) and single span (panel fixed only to two battens) cladding.
+- Framing deflection is limited to Span/250 with the Framing deflection is limited to Span/250 with the serviceability wind load equal to 68% of the ULS wind load.
+The values apply to both non-cyclonic and cyclonic wind regions as well as both multiple (panel fixed to three or more battens) and single span (panel fixed only to two battens) cladding.
+Snacings are based on centre to centre distance of the panel